Kelly Hancock

 Who is exempt from licensing, registration or the occupation tax?

-Organizations operating exclusively for charitable, educational, religious or benevolent purposes are exempt from licensing, registration and the occupation tax.
+• Organizations operating exclusively for charitable, educational, religious or benevolent purposes are exempt from licensing, registration and the occupation tax.
 An organization with social or fraternal activities does not qualify for exemption.
-Machines designed exclusively for children under 12 years of age are also exempt.
-An individual owning and operating a coin-operated amusement machine in his/her private residence exclusively for his/her personal use is exempt from licensing, registration and the occupation tax.

 Who needs a registration certificate?

-• owns no machine subject to the occupation tax imposed by this chapter located on the business premises of another person; and
+• Owns no machine subject to the occupation tax imposed by this chapter located on the business premises of another person; and

-• has no financial interest, direct or indirect, in the coin-operated music, skill or pleasure machines industry, except for the machines he or she owns.
+• Has no financial interest, direct or indirect, in the coin-operated music, skill or pleasure machines industry, except for the machines he or she owns.

 What is the occupation tax?

-The $60 occupation tax is due annually on each coin-operated amusement machine that is displayed in Texas.
+The $60 occupation tax is due annually on each coin-operated machine displayed in Texas.
 An occupation tax permit (decal) affixed to each machine shows that the tax has been paid.
 The tax can be prorated quarterly for machines placed in service for the first time in Texas during the year

 What is the due date for renewal of the general business license, registration certificate and the occupation tax permit?

-All renewals are due November 30 of each year.
+All renewals are due Nov.
+30 of each year.

 How can I get occupation tax permits (decals) for new machines?

-For additional permits, Form AP-141, Texas Application for Additional Coin-Operated Machine Tax Permits (PDF), and payment of the tax due must be submitted together.
+You can request additional occupation tax permits for new machines by completing Form AP-141, Texas Application for Additional Coin-Operated Machine Tax Permits (PDF), and submitting the required tax payment by:

-No more than 50 percent of the gross receipts from a coin-operated amusement machine can be contracted to a bailee or lessee by the license holder.
+No more than 50 percent of the gross receipts from a coin-operated machine can be contracted to a bailee or lessee by the license holder.

 What is the age requirement for issuing a license?